Laurier Archives and Special Collections Acquisition Policy

 Mandate

-Laurier Archives and Special Collections acquires, preserves, and makes accessible the historic, academic, and cultural heritage of Wilfrid Laurier University and its predecessor organizations.
+Laurier Archives and Special Collections acquires, preserves, and makes accessible the historic, academic, and cultural heritage of Wilfrid Laurier University, its predecessor organizations, and related student organizations.
 Laurier Archives and Special Collections is the official repository of Wilfrid Laurier University’s records of enduring legal, evidential, or historic value.
 This includes records created by the University’s governing bodies and their committees, faculties, departments, administrative and operational units as well as records of student organizations.

 Purpose